hugows/hf/README.md

 ## Similar projects

-This project wasn't implemented as an improvement to any of the projects below - I only knew about the text editor plugins (Anything, Helm, CtrlP, Sublime's native matching...)

-I just wanted to write something useful for me, using termbox-go, a great library for creating terminal-based apps.
+This project wasn't implemented as an improvement to any of the projects below - I only knew about the text editor plugins (Anything, Helm, CtrlP, Sublime's native matching...).
+I wanted something similar to that for the command line, and a reason to use termbox-go, a great library for creating terminal-based apps.

-Those projects follow the Unix way in the sense they don't reimplement the "find files recursively" part.
-That is probably more elegant solution, but I always wanted hf to work on Windows.

 - [fzf is a blazing fast command-line fuzzy finder written in Go](https://github.com/junegunn/fzf)
 - [Selecta is a fuzzy text selector for files and anything else you need to select](https://github.com/garybernhardt/selecta/)
 - [Pick is "just like Selecta, but faster"](https://robots.thoughtbot.com/announcing-pick)
 - [icepick is a reimplementation of Selecta in Rust](https://github.com/felipesere/icepick)

+Those projects take the elegant route - the Unix way - in the sense they don't reimplement the "find files recursively" part.
+I didn't consider that route because I wanted hf to work in the Windows prompt as well.

 ## Installation